-Note: I only needed to quarantine for 14 days in a hotel when I traveled back to Hong Kong.
+Note: I only needed to quarantine for 14 days in a hotel when I travelled back to Hong Kong.
 It’s 21 days now.
 Please check the HK government website for more details because it’s constantly changing. (https://www.coronavirus.gov.hk/eng/inbound-travel.html).

-I traveled from Canada to Hong Kong.
+I travelled from Canada to Hong Kong.
 Yes, I’m aware it’s during a pandemic and probably not the best decision I’ve made.
 I’ve been away from my family for some time already and haven’t seen my dad’s side of the family for almost 4 years.
 After weighing the pros and cons, I decided to come back.
 Anyway, when I told my friends and family about me coming back, they all mentioned the 14-day mandatory quarantine.
 They were worried on my behalf that I would go crazy because I’m stuck in a hotel room where there’s no fresh air, it’s boring and I won’t see other humans.

 Their concerns were valid.
 Hong Kong is known to have small spaces.
 I stayed in a decently sized hotel room but it wasn’t anything like what I was used to in Toronto.
 Having essentially no human contact wasn’t a problem.
 I enjoy my alone time tremendously.
 My main concern was the lack of fresh air.
 I wasn’t allowed to open windows (I asked the front desk when I checked in) so I kept looking out the window on the 11th floor.
 All the people I could see from my room seemed like little ants.
 It made me feel like I was worlds away from everyone else.
 In some sense, I was.